winglang/docsite/blog/2023-02-02-good-cognitive-friction.md

 ## Summary

-There are endless ways to express ideas using code and We think a programming language should be designed to make it intuitive for developers to write better, safer and more robust code.
+There are endless ways to express ideas using code and we believe a programming language should be designed to make it intuitive for developers to write better, safer and more robust code.
 We use "good cognitive friction" such as `let var` and `MutXxx` to get our brain to spare another cognitive cycle on choosing some programming approach.